 All or Nothing Results

-On Wednesday midday, April 15, 2026, the All or Nothing draw in Texas brought 04 06 07 09 10 11 12 14 20 22 23 24 back after days away.
-The interval registers as a long-gap event and is best understood as a distribution marker over time.
+For the All or Nothing draw on Wednesday midday, April 15, 2026, 04 06 07 09 10 11 12 14 20 22 23 24 returned after days away in the Texas draw record.
+The interval reads as a long-gap event and is best treated as a distribution marker.

 Winning numbers for 4 draws on April 15, 2026 in Texas.